loki7720/Find-Your-Book/README.md

 based application to be able to interact in a much easier and faster way where they can share, exchange or donate books by using this app.

+# Technologies used in developing this app:
+JAVA is used for developing this App in Android Studio programming environment and firebase is used as database.
+The application requires a minimum Android version of 8.0 (Oreo).